VityaSchel/bunsogs/README.md

 Session Open Group Server implementation written in JavaScript using [bun.sh](https://bun.sh)

 Aims to be very fast and flexible.
+Drop-in replacement for pysogs — works with the same database schema.

 ## Core features and comparison table